 Regardless of how healthy your dog seems, regular vet visits are still very important.
-Uncovering health complications early significantly improves your pup’s chance of overcoming whatever issue they may face.
-Plus, as your pup ages, a vet can supply you with tips for keeping them in tip top shape between visits.
+Uncovering health complications early significantly improves your pup’s chance of overcoming whatever issue they might face.
+Plus, as your pup ages, a vet can supply you with tips for keeping them in tip-top shape between visits.
 Preventive care is one of the easiest and most effective ways to extend your pooch’s life.

 Pay Attention to Warning Signs

 Stinky breath, excessive drooling, a change in appetite or sleeping patterns, lethargy, diarrhea—all could be early warning signs of a serious health problem.
-If your dog’s mood and energy or activity levels change suddenly, it’s a good idea to get the checked over by a vet.
+If your dog’s mood, energy, or activity levels change suddenly, it’s a good idea to get them checked over by a vet.
 Consistently monitoring your pet’s health is a big step toward helping them enjoy a longer life.

 Reduce Exposure to Harmful Chemicals